 So, what are your ticket options?

-I’ve outlined your ticket options in the table below.
+I’ve outlined your ticket options and prices in the table below.
 The trams are not normally free to ride (unless you use a Scottish Concession Card issued by Edinburgh City Council - more on that below) but a free night service is expected on Hogmanay (early hours of January 1st).

 There is a ticket vending machine at each tram stop.
 Vending machines accept Mastercard, Maestro, Visa and Visa Electron with a minimum spend of £3.
 Plus, you can pay via contactless, Apple Pay or Android pay.